-Of the remaining farmers, more than 90% are now Fairtrade certified and this has transformed the lives and businesses of these small banana farmers.
+Of the remaining farmers, most are now Fairtrade certified and this has transformed the lives and businesses of these small banana farmers.
 Fairtrade guarantees a minimum price that covers the real costs of production, high environmental standards that reduce pesticide use as well as a social premium invested by farmer groups in their local communities.
 The Fairtrade premium has had a significant social impact as well, such as funding schools, health facilities, roads, pipe borne water, equipment for disadvantaged groups and provided disaster relief.

 We work closely with The Windward Islands Farmers' Association (WINFA), a confederation of small farmers' organisations supporting small scale farmers in St. Vincent, St. Lucia, Grenada, Dominica and Martinique.
 Banana Link are also Charity Stakeholders of the Fairtrade Foundation.